NiklasGustafsson/vscode-swagger/README.md

 The extension is implemented in TypeScript, in the file [swaggerpreview/src/extension.ts](swaggerpreview/src/extension.ts).
 In response to edits to a Swagger JSON document, it parses the data and generates HTML that is then displayed in a preview window.

+Currently, the plugin does not work very well if you are using a dark theme in VS Code.
+Switch to the light theme while using it.

 ## Installation

 There is no installer for this plugin.
 Instead, you copy three files in place.